-The Board of Directors is currently comprised of five directors.
 The size and experience of the Board of Directors is important for providing the Company with effective governance in the mining industry.
 The Board of Directors' mandate and responsibilities can be effectively and efficiently administered at its current size.
-The Board of Directors has functioned, and is of the view that it can continue to function, independently of management as required.
+The Board of Directors has functioned and is of the view that it can continue to function, independently of management as required.
 Directors are elected for a term of one year at the annual general meeting.

 Procedures are in place to allow the Board of Directors to function independently.
-At the present time, the Board of Directors consists of experienced directors that have made a significant contribution to the Company's success, and are satisfied that it is not constrained in its access to information, in its deliberations or in its ability to satisfy the mandate established by law to supervise the business and affairs of the Company.
+At the present time, the Board of Directors consists of experienced directors that have made a significant contribution to the Company's success and are satisfied that it is not constrained in its access to information, in its deliberations or in its ability to satisfy the mandate established by law to supervise the business and affairs of the Company.
 Committees meet independent of management and other directors.